herzphi/herzphi.github.io/_pages/cv.md

 #### Database Management
 - My web application framework of choice is <a href="https://herzphi.github.io/blog/2025-01-06-11th-post">`Flask`</a>
-- Competent in `SQL` and `NoSQL` (mongoDB) database management systems.
+- Competent in `SQL` and `NoSQL` (mongoDB) database management systems. -->

-## Education
-### Master of Science in Physics, Heidelberg University, 2023

-The lectures that I attended: Quantum Field Theory, Theoretical Astrophysics, Astronomical Techniques, Cosmology, Stellar Astronomy and Astrophysics, Nonlinear Dynamics and Pattern Formation, Fundamentals of Machine Learning.
-### Bachelor of Science in Physics, Heidelberg University, 2020

-Some of the lectures that I attended: General Relativity, Theoretical Quantum Statistics, Introduction to Computational Physics, Introduction to Astronomy and Astrophysics, Theoretical Astrophysics, Philosophy of Science.

-## Work experience
+## Work Experience
+### Doctoral Researcher at [Eclipse Lab](https://pelzlab.science/) (started March 2025)
+* Develop and test new approaches for real-time 3D imaging in the electron microscope
+* Develop approaches for sample-adaptive imaging and diffraction
+* Design, optimize, and execute Computational Electron Microscopy experiments at our state-of-the-art microscopes

 ### Professional at Deloitte GmbH (May 2023 - September 2024)

 Auditing the annual report and the participation of investment funds in corporate actions.
 Improved efficiency by utilizing Python.